Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 - Rename them to source and target.

-- Place them in your working directory alongside my nMonte.R file.
+- Place them in your working directory alongside my Modified_nMonte.R file (remove the "1_" from its name).

-- Run nMonte using the code from the 1_Script located in the /R Scripts/ directory.
+- Run nMonte using the code from the 1_Script for running Nmonte.R file located in the /R Scripts/ directory.

 Note: